xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

     - Enable AutoDevOps on your project
         - In the project Navigate to **Settings -> CI/CD -> Auto DevOps** and enable **Default to Auto DevOps pipeline** <br><br>

-3. Setup project level Kubernetes with existing Gitlab.
+3. Setup project level Kubernetes with existing GitLab.
 You will need several pieces configuration details.
 Obtain the necessary information:
     - Get the API URL by running this command:

         `kubectl cluster-info | grep 'Kubernetes master' | awk '/http/ {print $NF}'`